IGEL-Community/PSIGEL/Docs/Get-UMSProfileDirectory.md

 ```

 ### -DIRID
-ID of the Profile Directory to get
+ID of the Profile Directory

 ```yaml
 Type: Int32